 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Wholesale trade is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Oak Square occupants.
+Commute by car is the most popular way to get to work amongst Oak Square folk.
 Commuting close to an hour a day is the norm for those who opt to reside in this part of town.